agraef/midizap/README.md

  CC1-  XK_Scroll_Down
 ~~~

-It should be fairly obvious that these translations map the white keys of the middle octave (MIDI notes `C5` thru `B5`) to some mouse buttons and cursor commands.
+We refer to Section *Translation Syntax* below for a discussion of the syntax being used here, but it should be fairly obvious that these translations map the white keys of the middle octave (MIDI notes `C5` thru `B5`) to some mouse buttons and cursor commands.
 Switch the keyboard focus to some window with text in it, such as a terminal or an editor window.
 Pressing the keys C, D and E should click the mouse buttons, while F thru B should perform various cursor movements.
 Also, moving the modulation wheel (`CC1`) on your keyboard should scroll the window contents up and down.

 One useful feature is that you can invoke the program with various debugging options to get more verbose output as the program recognizes events from the device and translates them to corresponding mouse actions or key presses.
 E.g., try running `midizap -drk` to have the program print the recognized configuration sections and translations as they are executed.
 Now press some of the keys and move the modulation wheel.
 You should see something like: